General

 How does GSRP protect my child’s privacy regarding special needs?

-Every child’s needs are different, from in-class supports to one-on-one services.
+Every child’s needs are different, from in-class support to one-on-one services.
 GSRP providers strive to include children with special needs in all regular classroom activities, right next to their peers.
 If children leave the classroom for necessary therapeutic services, this is done in the least disruptive way to their scheduled day.
 The federal Family Education Rights and Privacy Act (FERPA) law protects the privacy of student education records and sharing of student information.

 MDHHS Subsidy (Child Development and Care Program) Overview